ProvableHQ/snarkOS/README.md

 * **telemetry** -
   Allows the node to upload telemetry data.
 * **cuda** -
   Allows some operations to run on the (NVidia) GPU, instead of on the CPU.
-See above under [Enable CUDA acceleration](#cuda)
+See [CUDA acceleration for provers](#optional-cuda-acceleration-for-provers) for install tips and current puzzle status.
 * **locktick** -
   This feature turns on code for detecting deadlocks.
 * **test_targets** -